cameraui/docs/detection/faces.md

 In **Settings → [Recordings](/recording/)**, face recognition has:

-- **Max training images.** How many photos to keep per person (5 to 15); camera.ui keeps the best ones.
+- **Max training images.** How many photos to keep per person (5 to 40, default 20).
+At the limit the picture most like another one of the same person makes way.
 - **Max unknown people.** How many unknown groups are kept (10 to 500).
 Once the limit is hit, the group that was seen longest ago is dropped.
 Raise it for busy outdoor cameras.

 Per camera, [Settings → Detection](/cameras/settings) has two face settings:

 - **Face confidence.** Faces the AI is less sure about than this are ignored for events and automations (0 to 1, default 0.5).
-- **Match threshold.** How certain the match against your enrolled people has to be before someone is named (0.3 to 0.95, default 0.55).
-Higher means fewer wrong names, lower means the camera recognizes people more often.
-A camera looking down the street can demand more than the one at the door.
+- **Recognize faces.** How certain the match against your enrolled people has to be before someone is named: **Strict**, **Balanced** (default) or **Relaxed**.
+Strict gives fewer wrong names, Relaxed recognizes people more often.

+## Changing the recognition model

+The model is a setting of the AI backend (**Face Embedding Model**), shared by all its cameras.
+After a change camera.ui embeds the enrolled pictures again by itself. **Re-embed faces**, bottom left in the Faces view and admins only, starts it by hand.
+Recognition is patchy until it finishes.
+Pictures in which the new model finds no clear face are removed, and the dialog names the people this affected.

+To try a model, open the AI backend's page and its **Face Recognition** tab: drop a picture and it shows who camera.ui takes it for and how sure it is.

 ## Rescanning